PDochev/Readify/README.md

 ## Introduction

-Readifi is a web applicaiton which focuses on implementing speed-reading techniques.
+Readifiy is a web application which focuses on implementing speed-reading techniques.
 People can post their text documents and use the typography features to customize their reading experience according to their preferences and learning style.
 The application offers 5 speed-reading techniques to chooses from:

 - Stopping regression technique
 - Pacing technique